yxu173/agent-api/README.md

 # Simple Agent API

-Welcome to the Simple Agent API: a robust, production-ready starting point for serving Agents as an API.
+Welcome to the Simple Agent API: a robust, production-ready codebase for serving Agents as an API.

 **Core Components:**
   * A **FastAPI server** for handling API requests.
   * A **PostgreSQL database** for storing Agent sessions, knowledge, and memories.
-  * A set of **pre-built Agents** to use as a foundation for your projects.
+  * A set of **pre-built Agents** to use as a starting point.

 ## Support us